How Does Oura Define My Ideal Bedtime Window?

-- Some of us sleep relatively well, but there is some room for improvement in overall sleep quality.
+- - Some of us sleep relatively well, but there is some room for improvement in overall sleep quality.
 One common example is that your bedtime is too late when compared to your wake-up time.
 In this case, we’ll gradually guide you to go to bed earlier.

-- If your sleep quality is poor, or you have very irregular schedules, we may not be able to recommend you a bedtime window.
+- - If your sleep quality is poor, or you have very irregular schedules, we may not be able to recommend you a bedtime window.
 To find out what’s keeping your sleep quality on the low side, keep a close eye on your sleep insight messages and sleep quality contributors that you’ll find in sleep details view.
-Your longer term sleep trends can also help you in finding out what’s keeping your sleeps core low.
+Your longer term sleep trends can also help you in finding out what’s keeping your sleeps score low.